Bishop Victor: Orthodox people will never agree to same-sex civil unions

 Bishop Victor recalled the recent words of Metropolitan Amfilohije: “The sanctity of marriage is the center of the eternal meaning of everything related to human beings and their existence.
 Those who deny this eternal meaning deny the God in Whom they believe, accepting lawlessness and inhumanity as law and humanity.
 Indeed, “I have the right to do anything, but not everything is beneficial" (1 Cor.
 6:12).

 “We reaffirm that the Church should not interfere in politics.
 But the Church cannot be silent when the law of God is openly violated, for if the Church is silent, then She will cease to be a spiritual and moral benchmark in the life of societies, countries and peoples.
 The Church is beyond all borders, it carries an extraterrestrial and timeless mission.
 Therefore, today we all must pray fervently for each other, for all Orthodox Christians in Ukraine, Montenegro and the whole world.
 To pray that the Lord God will give us all the strength not to depart from His Commandments and to remain faithful to Christ despite the systematic policy of apostasy, which today is for some reason called ‘European’ values,” the UOC hierarch concluded.

-As reported by the UOJ, on July 1, 2020, the Montenegrin parliament passed a law on lifelong partnership of persons of the same gender.
+As reported by the UOJ, on July 1, 2020, the Montenegrin parliament passed a law on the lifelong same-sex civil union.
 The country's Prime Minister, Duško Marković, called the decision “a big step in the right direction”.